netjson/netjson/docs/source/why.rst

 We are currently busy working to write :doc:`implementations <implementations>` for the following kind of programs:

-* Firwmares and linux modules
+* Firmwares and linux modules
 * Routing protocols
 * Configuration management tools
 * Monitoring agents